Healthcare Assistant Jobs at OhioHealth with Visa Sponsorship

 Which visa types does OhioHealth commonly use for Healthcare Assistant roles?

-OhioHealth works across several visa categories for this role, including H-1B, TN for Canadian and Mexican nationals, J-1 for exchange visitors, and F-1 OPT and CPT for students in practical training.
+OhioHealth works across several visa categories for this role, including H-1B, TN visa for Canadian and Mexican nationals, J-1 visa for exchange visitors, and F-1 OPT and CPT for students in practical training.
 For longer-term employment, OhioHealth has also supported EB-2 and EB-3 Green Card pathways through PERM labor certification for qualified candidates.

 What qualifications does OhioHealth expect for Healthcare Assistant candidates?